garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 would change too.
 But of all the things,
 I can't say I spent a ton of time thinking about her actually coming out into the world.
-I think I spent a long time thinking aboout being a parent to a child rather than the hours before and first few days of becoming a parent to a newborn.
+I think I spent a lot more time thinking aboout being a parent to a child rather than the hours before and first few days of becoming a parent to a newborn.
 I was really only aware of the fact that we had a due date and even that is sort of arbitrary.

-In early September, Grace informed me that she could schedule an induction.
+In early September, Grace let me know that she could schedule an induction.
 So we go from "this baby might come any day" to
 "you can schedule when this baby comes."
-So we scheduled an induction a few days after the due date per doctor's recommendations.
+So we scheduled an induction for October 2 at
+5 a.m. - a few days
+after the due date per doctor's recommendations.
+For whatever reason, I was pretty convinced that Gwen was not going to come out without some coaxing.
+We spent the days leading up to the induction date doing pretty normal things - dinner at Novanta on Friday night, a long run on Saturday while Grace went to mass, and lunch at Buffalo Wild Wings with friends while watching the Steelers get boatraced by the Texans (sadface).

 ===================